Kidnapping of Jayme Closs: Legal

-While in jail in March, Patterson wrote a letter in response to questions sent to him by a reporter from a television station in Minneapolis.
-He apologized for his crimes and stated they were committed "mostly on impulse", contrasting with reports from the police that he had taken various measures in preparation for the crime.
-He added that his intention from the beginning was to plead guilty in order to spare Closs and her family the trauma of the case going to trial.
-Later that month, a television reporter in Minneapolis received a cell phone call from Patterson in which he briefly answered questions sent to him in a letter.
+Later that month, a television reporter with WCCO in Minneapolis received a cell phone call from Patterson in which he briefly answered questions sent to him in a letter.
 Regarding the time Closs spent in captivity, Patterson said, "We were just like watching TV, playing board games, talking about stuff.
 We cooked a lot, everything we made was homemade, you know".